computablelabs/compspec/TopLevelSpec.md

 differential privacy literature, which is a measure of the information loss tied to a particular query.
 Each query has an associated epsilon.

+- `Market.get_current_privacy_price(user)` returns the current price for purchasing additional privacy budget from the epsilon price curve.
+This depends on the current privacy epsilon used by the provided user.
 - `Backend::GET_EPSILON(QUERY_FILE)`: A call to the `Backend` via REST to get the epsilon privacy loss for running specified query.

 ##### Query Rake [TO-BE-IMPLEMENTED]

-For [query payments](#query-pricing) that come in , a portion of the query payment (the "rake") is paid into the reserve, a portion is paid to listing owners, and a portion is paid to the `Backend`.
+For [query payments](#query-pricing) that come in, a portion of the query payment (the "rake") is paid into the reserve, a portion is paid to listing owners, and a portion is paid to the `Backend`.

 - The owner of a listing is paid the access cost they set with `Market.set_access_cost(listing)`
 - The `Backend` system is paid the compute cost they set with `Market.set_query_compute_cost(query)`